Social Media Effects On Mental Health (2026)

 How Social Media Affects Mental Health

 Social media use can also be addictive.
 It may activate the brain’s reward system just as alcohol and drugs do, prompting compulsive use.
+Almost 25% of teens meet the criteria for social media addiction.

 Many of the lawsuits involving social media are focused on the product liability law that requires manufacturers to warn consumers of the potential dangers they can face when using their products.
 The lawsuits claim that social media developers did not warn of the addictive quality of their platforms.

 Aside from the harm that social media use can cause by making depression and anxiety more likely to develop, it can also impact social skills in children and teenagers.
-Online interactions can begin to replace in-person ones, making it more difficult for young people to learn appropriate real-world skills.
+Online interactions can begin to replace in-person ones, increasing isolation and making it more difficult for young people to learn appropriate real-world skills.

 Exposure to cyberbullying is also an issue that can arise from excessive social media use.
 One poll taken in 2023 shows that 16% of high school students were bullied electronically at some point in the prior 12 months.
+Strikingly, 64% of teens are regularly exposed to hate-based content.

 Free Social Media Addiction Lawsuit Case Review